 The applicants will be asked to stay in contact with their respective endorsing body with checkpoints after 6, 12 and 24 months after their application is granted.

 The endorsing bodies will monitor whether the applicants are continuing to work on their business ventures and have either demonstrated reasonable progress with their original ideas or are pursuing new business ideas that are also innovative, viable and scalable.

-An applicant will need to show maintenance funds of £945 for a consecutive 90-day period ending no earlier than 31 days before the date of application.
+An applicant will need to show maintenance funds of £1,270 for at least 28 days before the date of application.

-The applicant does not need to provide evidence of maintenance funds if the letter from their endorsing body confirms that they have been awarded at least £945 (this must be in addition to the £50,000 investment funds).
+The applicant does not need to provide evidence of maintenance funds if the letter from their endorsing body confirms that they have been awarded at least £1,270.

 The applicant must have good command of English to be able to communicate with variety of business organisations and potential customers.
 This can be demonstrated by one of the following:

 - being a national of a majority English speaking country;